sr99622/libonvif/README.md

 conda install -c conda-forge -c sr99622 libonvif
 ```

-The gui interface may be invoked using the onvif command.
+The gui interface may be invoked using the 'onvif' command.

 To Install From Source
 ----------------------